react-navigation/react-navigation.github.io/versioned_docs/version-7.x/upgrading-from-6.x.md

 Due to these issues, we have a special API to navigate to a nested screen (`navigation.navigate(ParentScreenName, { screen: ScreenName })`).

 From these release, this is no longer the default behavior.
-If you're relying on this behavior in your app, you can pass the `navigationInChildEnabled` prop to `NavigationContainer` to keep the behavior until you are able to migrate:
+If you're relying on this behavior in your app, you can pass the [`navigationInChildEnabled`](navigation-container.md#navigationinchildenabled) prop to `NavigationContainer` to keep the behavior until you are able to migrate:

 ```jsx
 <NavigationContainer navigationInChildEnabled>{/* ... */}</NavigationContainer>
 ```

 The `navigationInChildEnabled` prop will be removed in the next major.

+See [`navigate`](navigation-object.md#navigate) for updated usage.

 ### The `navigate` method no longer goes back, use `popTo` instead